-According to the Digital Marketing Institute, “A PPC Specialist manages internet pay-per-click advertising campaigns including the strategy, design, implementation, SEO, and analysis of ad performance.
+According to the Digital Marketing Institute, “A PPC expert manages internet pay-per-click advertising campaigns including the strategy, design, implementation, SEO, and analysis of ad performance.
 It is a challenging role that is also highly sought after because it takes a unique skill set to nail a PPC campaign.”

 Beyond this, they watch trends, assist in producing conversion-optimized pages, and report on performance.

 Hiring a PPC expert can sound daunting with all the potential options.
 Your first step should be to educate yourself and assess your company’s current needs and goals.